top of page

 Overview

 In 2022, the Summit Charter School Foundation received a transformational commitment of $150,000 from Linda and Mark Quick to fund the Trailblazer Scholarship, which is a multi-year scholarship opportunity for Class of 2022 seniors that exemplify Summit’s three pillars of its “Portrait of a Graduate” – Academically Prepared, Engaged in Community, and Strong in Character.
 Successful candidates demonstrate excellence in each of these pillars as reflected in their four-year holistic experience at Summit High.
 Following the announcement of the Trailblazer scholarship, a second, anonymous donor came forward to add an additional $108,000 to the scholarship opportunity.
-The Summit Charter School Foundation is pleased to offer the Trailblazer Scholarship to the Class of 2024.
+The Summit Charter School Foundation was also pleased to offer the Trailblazer Scholarship to the Class of 2024.

 College Success Fund